andrew/ultimate-awesome/README.md

 - [awesome-chef](https://github.com/obazoud/awesome-chef) - A curated list of amazingly awesome Chef resources.
 - [Awesome-IT-Books](https://github.com/piggsoft/Awesome-IT-Books) - 旨在维护一个目录，集合各个优秀的IT技术书籍，方便大家进行检索。.
 - [awesome-gsoc-roadmap](https://github.com/realabbas/awesome-gsoc-roadmap) - A comprehensive curated list of available GSOC 2020 Guides, Write-ups and Tutorials 🤠 🏆.
-- [awesome-free-saas](https://github.com/tzhangchi/awesome-free-saas) - An awesome list of  free SaaS (software as a service) for you.
 - [awesome-theravada](https://github.com/johnjago/awesome-theravada) - Curated list of Theravada Buddhist teachings.
 - [Awesome-Deception](https://github.com/tolgadevsec/Awesome-Deception) - An awesome list of resources on deception-based security with honeypots and honeytokens.
 - [awesome-dataviz-education](https://github.com/datavis-tech/awesome-dataviz-education) - A curated collection of open educational content for data visualization and related topics.